omerfarooq25/Travel-Explorer-Website/README.md

 - 🌦️ Weather integration using **OpenWeatherMap API**
 - 🖼️ High-quality images from **Unsplash Developers API**
 - 📱 Responsive design with HTML, CSS, and JavaScript
 - 🎨 Font styling inspired by [Google Fonts](https://fonts.google.com/)
+- 🔍 **Dynamic Location Search (Upcoming)** – Future update will support **real-time location-based image and weather search** using the Unsplash and OpenWeatherMap APIs.
+- ⚡ **Search Option (To be implemented)** – Current project focuses on front-end development; search and filtering features will be added in upcoming updates.

 ---